DEER IN SOUTHEAST ASIA

 Sika Deer

-Sika deer are a forest deer found in East Asia from Siberia south through China to Vietnam and Taiwan.
+Sika deer (Cervus nippon) are a forest deer found in East Asia from Siberia south through China to Vietnam and Taiwan.
 These deer are divided into 14 regional subspecies, of which seven are found in Japan.
 The largest is the ezo-jika, which lives in Hokkaido.
-Honshu and Kyushu-Shikoku have heir own subspecies.
+Honshu and Kyushu-Shikoku have their own subspecies.

-The sika deer has been kept in parks and farmed centuries and has been introduced to many regions.
-It it is one meters to 1.5 meter long, not including its 12 to 20 centimeters tail, and weighs 35 to 55 kilograms.
-Its brownish coat has white spots in the summer and becomes almsot black in the summer, with females sometimes having vague spotting.
+Sika deer have been kept in parks and farmed for centuries and have been introduced to many regions.
+It is one meter to 1.5 meter (3.3 to five feet) long, not including its 12-to-20 centimeter (4.7-to-7.9-inch) tail, and weigh 4.5 to 80 kilograms (9.9 to 176.2 pounds).
+Their brownish coat has white spots in the summer and becomes almost black in the summer, with females sometimes having vague spotting.
 White hairs on the rumps can flare out like chrysanthemums when the animals are excited.

 Sika deer are browsers that live primarily in forests — but are often seen roaming around farmland — and feed on tree leaves, fruits, bamboo, twigs, flowers, buds, acorns and nuts.
 They have large eyes and a strange haunting whistle.
 Adults can have large stately antlers.